 Speech and Hearing Pathology

-In addition to spacious, well equipped, general laboratories we have:
+In addition to spacious, well equipped, general laboratories the departments have:

 - greenhouses and plant growth chambers